Dental Crowns and Bridges

 There are a number of conditions that would require a tooth crown.
 One of the most common ones is after losing a tooth or having root canal treatment, a crown is used to sit on top of the newly inserted artificial root and completes a replacement artificial tooth.
-A chipped or cracked tooth also requires a crown, the crown will cover the missing section of tooth and provide extra strength to prevent further damage.
-Other reasons include replacing a filling when there is more filling than tooth, covering over a discoloured tooth, or to enable inserting a bridge.
+A chipped or cracked tooth also requires a crown, the crown will cover the missing section of a tooth and provide extra strength to prevent further damage.
+Other reasons include replacing a filling when there is more filling than tooth, covering over a discolored tooth, or to enable inserting a bridge.

 Do I Need Tooth Crowns?

 There are two major benefits from tooth crowns, dental health and cosmetic appearance.
 If you have damage to your back teeth you will require a crown to help prevent further damage, if a chipped or cracked tooth is left without repair, it is likely to sustain further damage and is susceptible to decay in the cavities left by the damage.